 Arqua in TOGAF-Aligned Enterprises

-How TOGAF-aligned enterprise architecture governance extends into institutional continuity, governed AI runtime actors and execution admissibility.
+How enterprise architecture governance extends into Enterprise Intelligence Architecture and the T=0 execution boundary.

 This page is a translation and alignment note.
-It is not an official TOGAF extension, certification, endorsement, or formal representation of The Open Group or the TOGAF Standard.
+It is not an official TOGAF extension, certification, endorsement or representation of The Open Group.

 Core thesis